aimms/how-to/Articles/329/329-more-logging.rst

     Here is the list of log levels used (from low to high):

     #.  *Trace* Typically intermediate results, and indications of where execution is.
+                This output typically requires detailed knowledge of the AIMMS implementation to make sense.

     #.  *Debug* Typically input echo-ing and computed results